Uncategorized

 Burlington Free Press – Ahoy!
 Classes, rentals re-launch at Burlington’s waterfront sailing center

-phased re-opening this year, in accordance with COVID precautions, was announced Friday by the organization.
+A phased re-opening this year, in accordance with COVID precautions, was announced Friday by the organization.

 For another few days, the action is only open to high school racing teams, the nonprofit reported.